Want to know about different types of facials so you can choose the one that suits your skin concerns? You have arrived at the right place!

 Recommended for: Pigmented, dull skin

 12. Hydrating Facial

 Just like we have hydrating masks for keeping the skin hydrated.
 Hydrating facials are also used for keeping the skin hydrated and preventing it from getting dry.
-It can be apart of classic facial or can be done separately.
+It can be a part of classic facial or can be done separately.

-Hydrating facial includes usage of ingredients that will provide moisture to your skin and make it supple and nourished.
+Hydrating facial includes the usage of ingredients that will provide moisture to your skin and make it supple and nourished.
 After this facial, you will see instant results because the results are so obvious.
 You can see your skin being more radiant and healthier.

 Recommended for: Dry and dehydrated skin

 Although the terms hydrafacial and hydrating facial may seem similar, they differ in their process and purpose entirely.
 Hydrafacial is a medical-grade treatment used to remove blackheads, whiteheads, and any kind of skid marks from your skin.
 The device used is like a vacuum cleaner as it sucks up the impurities and excess oil from your skin.